-- A major accident such as a fire, explosion, or loss of containment may result in fatalities, life-altering injuries, harm to the environment, or harm to local communities,
+A major accident such as a fire, explosion, or loss of containment resulting in possible fatalities, life-altering injuries, harm to the environment, or harm to local communities

 Prevention and mitigation actions